corinne-ort/drpaper25/README.md

 FMNIST accessed thru umap-learn.

 ### Things you can probably ignore
 Anything with "df" in the title and a bunch of underscores is a dataframe with various results.
+You don't need it to run UPCA.